prateekgupta891/Auto-Tag-Images-of-the-Gala/README.md

 # HackerEarth Prize Competition- Auto-Tag Images of the Gala

-This is a challenge hosted on HackerEarth and last date of submission was 7th April.
+This is a challenge hosted on HackerEarth and last date of submission was 7th April 2020.

 ## Description